The 10 Best Running and Biking Trails Near Center City Philadelphia

 Stretching from Walnut Street to South Street, the University of Pennsylvania's Penn Park offers an oasis of recreational and athletic outdoor components.
 Surrounding the turf fields, pick-up soccer games, tennis center and other designated sporting areas, you'll find four running and walking paths that create track-like routes you can loop around as many times as you want.
 Suggested starting point: Walnut Street and 30th Street

-Penn Park offers a great recreational alternative for those in West Philadelphia.
+Penn Park offers a great recreational options for those in West Philadelphia.
 (G. Widman for Visit Philadelphia)

 The Centennial 5K Route